CAREER CHART (FR -SR years) --"Steps in Preparing for Your Career" click here

 What Is An Internship?

 Internships are valuable experiences that increase your chances of being selected for full-time jobs.
 Internships are typically short-term work or service experiences related to the student’s major or career goals.
 An internship generally involves students working in professional settings under the supervision of practicing professionals.
 Internships can be paid or unpaid, and the student may or may not receive academic credit for performing the internship.
-Once you find a company or organization that you are interested in, contact your advisor, professor, or career services to see if the internship qualifies for academic credit.
-Interns are more likely to be hired by companies after graduation.
+Once you find a company or organization that you are interested in, contact your advisor, professor to see if the internship qualifies for academic credit.
+Interns are more likely to be hired by companies after graduation than someone with education only.
 Internships are essential for young graduates with limited career experience!
-Just one resource-- across the US here!
+Just one resource-- across the US is here!

-Campbellsville University offers three Career Fair opportunities each Spring semester (including a summer worker camp fair, an on campus regional career/job fair and an off-campus recent graduate career fair exclusively for private college graduates-- held in Lexington, KY).
-Check Events link.
+Campbellsville University offers three Career Fair opportunities each Spring semester (summer worker camp fair, on campus regional career/job fair.The off-campus career fair is exclusively for private college juniors/seniors & grads-- held in Lexington, KY).
+Check "Events" link for more info.